 2) Go for a customizable CRM.
 Not to say that you can’t change anything in an industry-specific CRM, but it’s not the best idea to repurpose, let’s say, an accounting system to manage emails.
 A more flexible CRM allows you to change almost everything about it, from structure to the naming conventions.
 This way you’ll be able to transfer your actual workflow into the system, but you need to have a clear understanding of your business processes and their units.

-If it’s still difficult for you to imagine how a CRM system is applicable to your business, here are some examples of industries and processes which prove that a CRM is not only for sales.
+If it’s still difficult for you to imagine how a sales CRM system is applicable to your business, here are some examples of industries and processes which prove that a CRM is not only for sales.

 First of all, marketing and sales are not the same.
 The main purpose of the marketing department is to bring in leads, which is the start of the sales pipeline.
 One of the most important requirements for a marketing automation system (MAS). is the possibility to segment leads, send a personalized mass email and analyze the performance of the campaigns.
 Such MAS functionality is available by default or can be added to most CRMs.